zlisto/wickedly-viral/README.md

 ### Missing Dependencies:
 **Problem:** Errors about missing modules or packages.

-**Solution:** Run npm install in both the client and server directories to ensure all dependencies are installed.
+**Solution:** Make sure you've run `npm install` in both the client and server directories.
+Check that your package.json files contain all the necessary dependencies.

 ### File Upload Issues:
 **Problem:** CSV file not being parsed correctly or showing errors.

 **Solution:** Ensure your CSV file has the correct column names: "text" and "favorite_count".
 Check for any formatting issues in the CSV file.

-### Floating Bats Not Visible:
-**Problem:** The floating bats in the Tweet Analysis page are not visible or look incorrect.

-**Solution:** Check the FloatingBat component in TweetAnalysis.js and ensure the SVG code is correct.
-Also check that the .floating-bat CSS class is properly defined in index.css.

-> **Pro Tip:** Use the browser's developer console (F12 or right-click and select "Inspect") to see any JavaScript errors that might be occurring.

 ## Sample CSV Format